 Associate of Arts or Science in Mathematics (A.A.M. or A.S.M)

-An associate’s degree in mathematics is a great option for students looking to get their foot in the door in the field.
-It also knocks out general education requirements.
-Students take foundational courses in algebra, trigonometry, geometry, and other mathematics subject areas to build a solid background prior to continuing on to their bachelor’s degrees.
+An associate’s degree in mathematics is a great option if you’re looking to get your foot in the door in the field.
+Enrolling in the online program also knocks out general education requirements.
+You’ll take foundational courses in algebra, trigonometry, geometry, and other mathematics subject areas to build a solid background prior to continuing on to your bachelor’s degrees.

 Bachelor of Science in Mathematics (B.S.M)

 A Bachelor’s Degree in mathematics is a four-year degree and is required for most jobs in the field of mathematics.
-Students generally focus on either applied or theoretical mathematics and often choose an emphasis for their degree.
+In this course, students generally focus on either applied or theoretical mathematics and often choose an emphasis for their degree.
 Emphasis can include actuarial mathematics, statistical analysis, teacher certification, and many more.

 Master of Science in Mathematics (M.S.M)

 Earning a master’s degree in mathematics opens a lot of doors to possible employment opportunities.
-Students focus more heavily on research for both applied and theoretical mathematics in their chosen field or emphasis, complete research projects, and often are required to write a thesis based on their research during their time completing their degree.
+In this program, you’ll focus more heavily on research for both applied and theoretical mathematics in your chosen field.
+You’ll also be required to complete research projects and write a thesis based on your research while completing your degree.

-A master’s degree in mathematics is often the degree required to obtain a position as a mathematician, or research analyst as the skills you learn while getting the degree are required to complete the work.
+A master’s degree in mathematics is often the degree required to obtain a position as a mathematician or research analyst.
+The skills you learn while working toward your degree are generally required to complete the work.

 Doctorate of Mathematics (Ph.D.)